Barabar Caves: Inscriptions by Ashoka (circa 250 BCE)

-In addition to the inscriptions indicating that they were made in the 12th year of Ashoka's reign (250 BC), it is generally considered that the construction of the Barabar caves itself also dates from his reign.
-The fact that the cave of Vivaskarma was not consecrated by Ashoka during the 12th year of his reign, but only seven years later, argues for the hypothesis of a gradual construction of the caves under Ashoka.
-Similarly, the fact that the caves on Nagarjuni Hill were not consecrated by Ashoka but by his successor Dasaratha, suggests that these caves were only built after the reign of Ashoka.
+In addition to the inscriptions made in the 12th year of Ashoka's reign (250 BC), it is generally considered that the construction of the Barabar caves itself also dates from his reign.
+The fact that the cave of Vivaskarma was not consecrated by Ashoka until the 19th year of his reign (ca. 257-258 BCE) argues for the hypothesis of a gradual construction of the caves under Ashoka.
+Similarly, the consecration of the caves on Nagarjuni Hill by Ashoka's successor Dasaratha, suggests that those caves were built after the reign of Ashoka.

 Inscriptions by Dasaratha Maurya (circa 230 BCE)

 Dasaratha Maurya, Ashoka's grandson and regnal successor, wrote dedicatory inscriptions in the three other caves, forming the Nagarjuni group (Gopika, Vadathi and Vapiya caves) of the Barabar hills.
 It is generally considered that their construction dates from his reign.

 The three caves were offered to the Ajivikas upon the accession to the throne of Dasaratha, confirming that these were still active around 230 BCE, and that Buddhism was not the exclusive religion of the Mauryas at that time.

 The three caves are also characterized by an extremely advanced finish of the granite walls inside, which again confirms that the technique of "Mauryan polish" did not die out with the reign of Ashoka.